appswithlove/loco-android/README.md

 4.Done!

 ## Usage
-After installing the plugin, you should be able to find the Gradle Updraft tasks in Android Studio.
-The naming is always `updraft` + buildVariant.
-There is 1 task for every available buildVariant.
+After installing the plugin, you should be able to find the Gradle Loco tasks in Android Studio.
 ```
 "Gradle Project" Window -> Tasks -> Other -> updateLoco
 ```